oliverLo78/Wedding-Planner/README.md

 ## Project Description

 This platform is a full stack web application that will allow a wedding planner to `plan` and `manage` a client’s wedding.
 Helping make wedding planning easier.

 This application will allow users to create a profile under which they can create **one** or **more** wedding event plans.
-The Wedding Planner application allows the user to keep all guests, invitations, venue information, and more in one place.
+The user can store and manage all the guests, invitations, venue information, and more for each event in one place.

 ## Reference Links